 FEES, FINANCIAL SUPPORT & TRAVEL FOR FURTHER EDUCATION COURSES

-Depending on your circumstances and household income, you may be eligible for financial assistance to help with the cost of travel, compulsory visits and equipment/materials/kit.
+Depending on your circumstances and household income, you may be eligible for financial assistance to help with the cost of travel, compulsory visits and equipment/materials/kit and childcare.

 So, if you are thinking about joining us, but worry that finances might hold you back, just give us a call.
 Our well-informed and friendly staff will advise you about the support which might be available in your particular case and what you need to do next.

-Students (or their families) who are in receipt of eligible benefits or have a low income, and are studying a course that leads to a government funded qualification, may be eligible for an award from the discretionary Bursary Fund towards the cost of travel, compulsory visits and equipment/materials/kit needed for their course.
+Students (or their families) who are in receipt of eligible benefits or have a low income, and are studying a course that leads to a government funded qualification, may be eligible for an award from the discretionary Bursary Fund towards the cost of travel including work placements, compulsory visits and equipment/materials/kit needed for their course.
 Eligibility criteria will apply.

 Please note funds are limited and eligibility is no guarantee that an award will be made.